jlgabriel/Condor-Shirley-Bridge/readme.md

 - Python 3.8 or later
 - Condor Soaring Simulator with NMEA and UDP output enabled
 - FlyShirley application (configured to use WebSocket)
+- Virtual serial port tool like com0com (for Windows)

 ### Dependencies